sharn25/Anime-DL/README.md

 ## Dark Theme
 ![screenshot](images/screenshot_dark.png "screenshot")

+## New Version Feature and Changes in v7.8 build 0001
+* Added new source.
+* Schedule tab added for track of Anime per week day.

 ## New Version Feature and Changes in v7.7 build 0001
 * Added Spanish subtitle source.